zevenet/zproxy/tests/functional/README.md

 - tests/

 	- <test_name>/

 		- zproxy.cfg : If this file exists, the proxy service is STARTED with this config file

 		- reload_zproxy.cfg : first is loaded the zproxy.cfg and after this file is reloaded to overwrite de configuration

-		- ctl.in  : they are the parameter for the request to the ctl service, the body is in another file **TBI**
+		- ctl.in  : they are the parameter for the request to the ctl service, the body is in another file

-		- ctl.json: it is the body of the request to the ctl service **TBI**
+		- ctl.json: it is the body of the request to the ctl service

-		- ctl.out  : it is the response of the request to the ctl service **TBI**
+		- ctl.out  : it is the response of the request to the ctl service

 		- test.in: It is a configuration file that defines the command executed for this test.
-See the *tests define* section.
+See the *tests define* section

 		- test_N.out : it is the output of executing the exec.sh script

 		- test_N.out.tmp : it is the temporal file used to comparate with *test_N.out*

 		- test_N.out.new : it is the benchmark result if this was better

 - report.tmp: It is the report generated after executing the tests

 - tpl: They are files used to configure the test environment